Data Collection and PreprocessingJanuary 28, 2018

 In such a case, we have a few options.
 The first option is to leave it as-is.
 It might be acceptable to classify the samples that are less likely to be observed in the future with lower accuracy.
 If we think that all classes are equally important, one option is to undersample the larger classes by throwing out some of their samples.
 Personally, I don't recommend this.
 Another option is to oversample the underrepresented classes or to synthesize fake examples for these classes.
 I have seen this technique to be useful in traditional machine learning systems, but never really used it for training deep models on large scale data.

 Perhaps, a better option for deep learning models is to use a class-weighted cost function, where a higher cost is assigned to the misclassification of the underrepresented classes.
 These weights might either be hard-coded or dynamically adjusted based on observed frequencies of the samples.
-For example, we can assign a higher weight to axolotyls to compensate for their rare occurrenece in the dataset.
-Axolotyls are awesome by the way.
+For example, we can assign a higher weight to axolotls to compensate for their rare occurrence in the dataset.
+Axolotls are awesome, by the way.

 The topics we covered today are usually discussed in the realm of data mining and often not discussed much in the context of deep learning.
 It's true that deep learning models can be robust against some sorts of noise and learn useful models even from not so clean data.
 But, personally, I consider data collection and inspection one of the most important steps when building models.
 If a model doesn't work well, my experience is that the culprit is more likely to be the data than the hyperparameters.

 That brings us to the end of this video, except for the bloopers at the end of the video.
-In the next video, we are gonna shift gears and talk about convolutional neural networks, finally!
-Convolutional neural networks are amazing and we will see why.
+In the next video, we are going to shift gears and talk about convolutional neural networks, finally!
+Convolutional neural networks are amazing, and we will see why.

 As always, thanks for watching, stay tuned, and see you next time.